Blog: Aviation Cyber Security

 Overpowering the autopilot

 The ‘hack’ suggests that the autopilot had taken control through a compromised laptop.
 Again, this is where the design of the 777 doesn’t lend itself to such an attack.
 Boeing aircraft have yokes for the pilots.
-Now, the 777 does have fly-by-wire systems that are computer controlled, however even these have mechanical backups to certain of the flight control surfaces
+Now, the 777 does have fly-by-wire systems that are computer controlled, however even these have mechanical backups to certain of the flight control surfaces.
+Spoilers 4 and 11 are mechanically connected to the yokes and to the speed brake lever in the cockpit.

 In the ‘hack’ scenario, it is shown that the laptop takes control of the plane flight systems and autopilot to make it turn.
 There are safety controls that would prevent this: The autopilot will initially resist the pilots correcting input from the yoke until sufficient force from the pilot is felt.
 After that the autopilot will disengage.
 Hence, taking control of the autopilot wouldn’t give the attacker control of the plane.